aresnow1/aresnow1.github.io/index.md

 communication overhead.
 All of these make Xorbits become the most competitive product on the market.

 ## Conclusion
-I hope this blog has given you a basic understanding of Xorbits, and if it has inspired you, [getting started](https://doc.xorbits.io/en/latest/getting_started/index.html) and having fun!
+I hope this blog has given you a basic understanding of Xorbits, the following articles in this series will delve deeper into the implementation details of each component.
+If it has inspired you, [getting started](https://doc.xorbits.io/en/latest/getting_started/index.html) and having fun!